swithmario/Interstellar_LUT_generator/README.md

 | Bit Depth | 10 bits |

 ### 3. Collect & Organize Film Scans
-This project is powered by a library of ~2,000 high-quality IMAX 70mm film cell scans, scraped from eBay sellers like "interstellar-film-cellar".
+This project is powered by a library of ~2,000 high-quality IMAX 70mm film cell scans, scraped from eBay sellers and websites.
 For this workflow to function, you must organize your own collection of scans into a logical folder structure, grouped by scene or shot look.

 ---